7 Inspiring Male Celebrities Who Became First-Time Dads After 50

 WARREN BEATTY

 Just like Heaven needed to wait for the soul of Los Angeles quarterback Joe Pendleton after an angel prematurely took him away from his body, actor Warren Beatty decided to wait to have kids until he finally found a woman worth commitment.
-Beatty became a dad for the first time in 1992 at age 55, when he welcomed his first child with wife Annette Bening.
+Beatty became a dad for the first time in 1992 at age 55, when he welcomed his first child with wife Annette Benning.
 Magical!

 JAMES EARL JONES

-Although he famously said, “Luke, I am your father” in Star Wars, James Earl Jones wasn’t ready to be anyone’s actual father back then.
+Although he famously said, “Luke, I am your father” on Star Wars, James Earl Jones wasn’t ready to be anyone’s actual father back then.
 He wound up waiting until after he married his late wife, Cecilia Hart, before he had his first kid in his 50s.

 JEFF GOLDBLUM

 Jeff Goldblum didn’t have to worry about how having a child before the age of 35 might affect his career — he spent years focused on his professional goals before becoming a first-time dad at the age of 62 in 2015 with his wife, 30-something Emilie Livingston.
 It was apparently his therapist who convinced him that having a kid was a good idea.
 “My wife and I said, ‘Let’s have a baby’ about a year before, and I thought, ‘That’s a serious thing,’” Goldblum told the Guardian.
-“So we went to the therapist together and she said, ‘I’m not telling you what to do, but …’ and she helped me process it.”
+“So we went to the therapist together and she said, ‘I’m not telling you what to do, but…’ and she helped me process it.”
 So glad for you, Jeff!